 The questions are seemingly endless.
 But when an individual or couple feels it in their hearts, it’s undeniable: Adoption is for me!

-Once the determination takes over, there are still things to consider—particularly if you are considering a transracial adoption.
+Once the determination takes over, there are still things to think about—particularly if you are considering a transracial adoption.

 Below is a starter list of things to consider and discuss before completing a transracial adoption.